jpilla/aws-rag-pipeline/README.md

 **The Tradeoff:**
 - For local development, you tunnel into the **real database** via SSM Session Manager (see below).
 The local API connects to the actual RDS instance through this tunnel.
 - The local API can send messages to SQS, but the Lambda consumer must be tested separately by providing an SQS message payload directly (see Lambda Development section).
 - This means you can't run a full end-to-end test entirely on your local machine—it's a conscious tradeoff for simplicity.
-The approach is to test each piece independently during local development, and run end-to-end tests where everything is deployed in real AWS.
+The approach is to test the api and the lambda queue consumer independently during local development, and run end-to-end tests where everything is deployed in real AWS.

 ### Local Development